 head that we've tested.
 There's a lot more testing to be done.

-SQL injection is a very important topic for web application
+SQL injection is a very important topic for web application security.
+It's

 just a little too complicated to talk about in this presentation but

 basically allows bad guys to steal information from the database.

 Sometimes get XP command shell actually get full control over the